hlacontainers/pitch-crc/README.md

 REPOSITORY=hlacontainers/

 # Pitch version
-PITCH_VERSION=skeleton
+PITCH_VERSION=5_5_5

 # X DISPLAY for the CRC (required for the Pitch Free RTI, optional for a licensed RTI)
 DISPLAY=xserver:0

-# Host installation directory of the Pitch RTI (TAILOR THIS TO YOUR OWN ENVIRONMENT)
-# For example:
-# - on Linux: PITCH_RTI_HOME=/usr/local/prti1516e
-# - on Windows: PITCH_RTI_HOME=C:\Program Files\prti1516e
-PITCH_RTI_HOME=/usr/local/prti1516e
 ````

-The environment file should be used to tailor the composition to the local infrastructure, such as the address of the X Server or the installation directory of the Pitch RTI.
+The environment file should be used to tailor the composition to the local infrastructure, such as the address of the X Server.

 Port 8989 is the default port on which the Pitch CRC listens for connection requests from a Local RTI Component (LRC).